Labafbashi/JavaProject2/README.md

-This project is under it's development.
+This project is not compelete and it's under development.